dioneapp/getdione.app/apps/docs/src/pages/developer-guide/creating-a-dione-script.md

 # Creating a Dione Script

-This guide explains how to create a valid `dione.json` configuration file to run applications on the Dione platform.
-This file, written in JSON format, describes the application's dependencies, installation steps, environment setup, and startup commands.
+This guide explains how to create a valid `dione.json` configuration file.
+This JSON file defines your application's dependencies, installation steps, environment setup, and startup commands.

----

 ## File Structure